-Unlike some cities, Dallas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dallas are a mix of both white- and blue-collar jobs.
-Overall, Dallas is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dallas who work in sales jobs (15.95%), teaching (10.72%), and office and administrative support (8.68%).
+Dallas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Dallas is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Dallas who work in office and administrative support (16.16%), sales jobs (14.63%), and healthcare suport services (7.39%).

-The per capita income in Dallas in 2010 was $20,624, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,496 for a family of four.
+The per capita income in Dallas in 2018 was $20,611, which is middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $82,444 for a family of four.
 However, Dallas contains both very wealthy and poor people as well.

 Dallas is an extremely ethnically-diverse city.
 The people who call Dallas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dallas residents report their race to be White, followed by Black or African-American.
-Dallas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.51% of the city’s residents.
-Important ancestries of people in Dallas include Irish, German, English, and Italian.
+Important ancestries of people in Dallas include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Dallas is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.